Museve/museve/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on improving my data science skills
-- 🌱 I’m currently learning doing my masters degree in biometrics at The University of Nairobi
+- 🌱 I’m currently doing my masters degree in biometrics at The University of Nairobi
 - 👯 I’m looking to collaborate on project that may bring positive changes within the community
 - 🤔 I’m looking for help with building shiny app.
 - 💬 Ask me about anytthing